Priyanshu-Prakash-Sharma/earthquake-visulaizer/README.md

 [ ] Sorting: Mechanism to sort the list of earthquakes by magnitude or time.

 🤝 Contribution

 This project is open-source.
 Feel free to fork the repository, make changes, and submit a pull request.
 Any contributions are highly appreciated!

-📄 License